 Falafels at Marouch w/Tahini Sauce

 Marouch has an extensive menu and everything is made fresh right there on location.
 With a great selection of Meza (appetizers) and entrees, the menu is well rounded with a variety of choices of meat, seafood and veggie dishes.
-Marouch has all the traditional items such as Falafel, Shawarma, and Kababs, but also offers savory specials every day of the week including a Wednesday night Moughrabiyeh – cous cous topped with boneless chicken and homemade gravy, served with chunks of beef and garbanzo beans and a Friday night Meshi Kousa (dolmah) – squash, eggplant and grape leaves stuffed with rice and ground beef, cooked with lemon juice and tomato sauce.
+Marouch has all the traditional items such as Falafel, Shawarma, and Kababs, but they also offer a variety of savory specials every day of the week including a Wednesday night Moughrabiyeh – cous cous topped with boneless chicken and homemade gravy, served with chunks of beef and garbanzo beans and a Friday night Meshi Kousa (dolmah) – squash, eggplant and grape leaves stuffed with rice and ground beef, cooked with lemon juice and tomato sauce.

 Marouch’s Vegetarian Plate

 I always start my meal with the oh so satisfying and comforting homemade lentil soup and the Fattouch- a Lebanese salad with crushed toast bread, parsley, tomato, bell pepper, cucumber, green onions, seasoned with lemon juice and olive oil.
 Yum!
 I am getting major food cravings as I am writing this.

 If you are in the L.A. area and looking for some delectable Middle Eastern food, Marouch is a nice casual place to go with good friends for a great Lebanese meal.